Understanding the Value of a Dollar: How Should You Teach Your Children About Saving Money?

 - Talk about money.

-If you've ever spent time with kids, you know that they pay more attention to what you do than to what you say.
-They imitate the actions of the adults around them, especially their parents.
-If your kids see you saving money, chances are that they will want to do the same.
+If you've ever spent time with children, you know that they pay a lot more attention to what you do rather than what you say.
+They imitate the actions of the adults around them, especially their parents and other authority figures.
+If your children not only hear you talking about saving money but then see you saving money, the chances that they will want to do the same increase.

-Keep it visual but simple, especially for young kids.
-Think about keeping piggy banks in various rooms around the house, and, whenever you find loose change, put it into one of the banks.
-Your kids will see you doing it and will get into the same habit.
-By the end of the year, you may have saved enough for a fun family outing.
+Keep it visual but simple, especially for younger children.
+Think about keeping piggy banks in various rooms around the house and put loose change into them whenever you find some.
+Your children will see you doing it and will want to get into the same habit.
+By the end of the year, you may have saved enough for a simple but fun family outing.

-This will help teach them to budget their money.
+Label separate containers, such as jars, envelopes, or even Tupperware, to represent the different areas in which children can allocate their money.
+You can label them with different types of allocations, such as Save, Spend, Give, and, when the child is old enough, Invest.
+This will help teach them about budgeting their money.
 Help them figure out what they want to spend right now, what they really want to save for, and who they can help by giving.
 This type of system can lay a solid foundation for budgeting systems they'll use as adults.

-This tip is good for kids who are a bit older.
-Just as many companies have programs in which they match retirement contributions, you can give your kids the same kind of bonus for saving.
+This tip is good for children who are a bit older and can understand better.
+Just as many companies have programs in which they match retirement contributions for their employees, you can give your children the same kind of bonus for saving.
 As he or she saves, match them penny for penny or dollar for dollar.
 They'll watch as their money grows and enjoy getting an extra boost from you.
+It will also motivate them to save more.
+Just make sure you can afford it yourself if you have very dedicated children!

-The only way to really keep your kids involved in a family savings plan is to talk to them about money.
+The only way to really keep your children involved in a family savings plan is to talk to them about money.
 Keep them in the loop at age-appropriate levels, particularly if you make any kind of financial sacrifice as a family that could lead to a financial gain, such as cutting the cable cord.
 This will teach them that it takes teamwork and effort to get ahead.
+Don't forget to give reasons why certain actions must be taken, but described at age-appropriate levels.